Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 }
 ```

-which is able to fetch the documentation at the specified url and download it.
-By using the `generateOpenApiDocs` gradle task it's possible to do further customization, the following example configuration fetches the documentation from a set of services which are behind an *API Gateway* which respectively expose their path to the `/v3/api-docs`.
+Which is able to fetch the documentation at the specified url and download it.
+By using the `generateOpenApiDocs` `gradle` task it's possible to do further customization, the following example configuration fetches the documentation from a set of services which are behind an *API Gateway* which respectively expose their path to the `/v3/api-docs`.

 ```kotlin
 tasks.generateOpenApiDocs {